michtra/fretlearner/README.md

 3. Begin your learning session
 4. Play the note shown on the flashcard with string information (e.g., "E on Low E (6th)")
 5. The app detects your playing and shows "Good job!" when correct
+6. Release the note - the app waits for the sound to decay before advancing
-6. Each note can be repeated multiple times based on your "Repeat each note" setting
+7. Each note can be repeated multiple times based on your "Repeat each note" setting
-7. Complete multiple rounds through all notes based on your "Full rounds" setting
+8. Complete multiple rounds through all notes based on your "Full rounds" setting
-8. After completing all rounds, practice with randomized notes in "Random rounds"
+9. After completing all rounds, practice with randomized notes in "Random rounds"
-9. Progress through all 6 strings (Low E → A → D → G → B → High E), then move to the next mode
+10. Progress through all 6 strings (Low E → A → D → G → B → High E), then move to the next mode
-10. Your progress is automatically saved and can be resumed anytime
+11. Your progress is automatically saved and can be resumed anytime

 ## Installation